 Injective, Surjective and Bijective

 "Injective, Surjective and Bijective" tells us about how a function behaves.

 A function is a way of matching the members of a set "A" to a set "B":

 A General Function points from each member of "A" to a member of "B".

-A function never has one "A" pointing to more than one "B", so one-to-many is not OK in a function (as we would have something like "f(x) = 7 or 9")
+A function never has one "A" pointing to more than one "B", so one-to-many is not OK in a function (so something like "f(x) = 7 or 9" is not allowed)